PH-Tools/honeybee_grasshopper_ph/docs/content/install/index.md

 - Do you have Rhino and Grasshopper v7?
 Right now, this is the only version of Rhino we support.
 - Are you sure you already have Ladybug-Tools and Honeybee installed?
 You can use the Honeybee "HB Check Versions" component to check that your Python, Radiance, and OS installs are working properly?
 ![HB Check Versions](/honeybee_grasshopper_ph/img/install/hb_config.png)
+- Do you have a compatible version of Ladybug Tools installed?
+Honeybee-PH requires Honeybee-Energy v1.51.47 or better to work properly.
+If you have an older version of Ladybug Tools / Honeybee installed, you should use the Ladybug Tools "LB Versioner" component to update your installation to the latest version before trying to use Honeybee-PH.
 - Are you using vanilla Ladybug-Tools, or are you using [Pollination](https://www.pollination.cloud/)?
 If you are using Pollination on Windows, it is possible that your Ladybug-Tools are installed in a different directory than normal.
 This means you may need additional permissions before you can install Honeybee-PH.
 If you run into any permissions issues, try running Rhino 'Run as administrator' from your Start Menu and then running the Installation.
 ![Run as Admin](/honeybee_grasshopper_ph/img/install/run_admin.png)
 - Still having trouble?
 Check out the [Contact](/{{< gh_pages_name >}}/contact/) page for additional resources.